 Just twenty minutes down the road, Charlotte offers plenty of big city perks.
 Enjoy theater and a gourmet dinner uptown or spend the day shopping at Southpark Mall.

-North Carolina’s favorite mountain town.
+North Carolina’s favorite mountain towns.
 Foodies and outdoor enthusiasts alike will enjoy roaming the streets and trails of the Blue Ridge.

 The state capital, Raleigh is home to a burgeoning arts and culture scene.
 Check out nearby Carrboro, Chapel Hill and Durham.